sextus-empiricus/react-ts-usereducer/README.md

 1. What is an exact type of `dispatch` function of useReducer()?
 2. What is an exact type of `setState` of useState()?'
 3. What is a correct type right here?
+4. Is it fine to pass `setState` as props to internal components?